smbjorklund/media_update/doc/terms.md

 Content Management System; Some denote Drupal a CMS, but it's actually more of a system to build CMSes.

-### Colophone
+### Colophone (sic) | Kolofon

 In our site this is the footer, declaring who is responsible for the content belonging to the area.
-In general publishing terms it's the text you see on the back of the first page of a book.
-Where you see what who the publisher is, what edition and where and when this book was printed.
+In general [publishing terms colophon](http://en.wikipedia.org/wiki/Colophon_(publishing)) (without the 'e') is the text you see on the back of the first page of a book; where you see who the publisher is, what edition and where and when this book was printed.

 ### Content | Innhold